Cooper-Bredehoeft-Papadopulos Slug Test Solution for Confined Aquifers

 A mathematical solution by Cooper, Bredehoeft and Papadopulos (1967) is useful for determining the hydraulic properties (transmissivity and storage coefficient) of nonleaky confined aquifers.
-Analysis involves matching a type curve solution to water-level displacement data collected during an overdamped slug test.
+Analysis involves matching a type curve to water-level displacement data from an overdamped slug test.

 Assumptions